 After clicking on Import Texture just find the texture file on your hard drive and open it.
 You can do this for each component you have a separate texture for, usually that's color, specular-color, glossiness and bump/normal.
 You can also apply a pre-baked lightmap if necessary or a separate texture for transparency.
 I wanted the eyes of my model to glow a little, so I added the color texture also in the Emission component and turned up its power a little.
 In the Environmental Reflection tab you can then fine tune how much each material should reflect the environment.
 And under Faces Rendering you find options to turn a material two-sided or single-sided.
 You can find out more about Sketchfab's native 3D Settings in Material Editor.

-As a last step rotate your model so it looks nice and click on Take Screenshot to get a nice thumbnail for your model.
-And that's basically it, play with the settings some more until you are satisfied and then share your model with the world! ! hope this guide was helpful, let me know in the comments!
+As a last step rotate your model so it looks nice and click on Save View to get a nice thumbnail for your model.
+And that's basically it, play with the settings some more until you are satisfied and then share your model with the world!
+I hope this guide was helpful.
+Let me know in the comments!

 Have fun and don't forget to show your models to me :)

 We'd like to thank Phil for this in-depth tutorial, we're sure our Blender users will find these tips valuable.The original tutorial can be found here.